dotnet/docs-maui/docs/android/emulator/troubleshooting.md

 kern.hv_support: 1
 ```

-If the Hypervisor Framework is not available on your Mac, you can follow the steps in [Accelerating with HAXM](~/android/get-started/installation/android-emulator/hardware-acceleration.md?tabs=vsmac#haxm-mac) to use HAXM for acceleration instead.
+If the Hypervisor Framework isn't available on your Mac, you can follow the steps in [Accelerating with HAXM](~/android/get-started/installation/android-emulator/hardware-acceleration.md?tabs=vsmac#haxm-mac) to use HAXM for acceleration instead.

 ### HAXM issues

-If the Android Emulator does not start properly, this problem is often caused by problems with HAXM.
+If the Android Emulator doesn't start properly, this problem is often caused by problems with HAXM.
 HAXM issues are often the result of conflicts with other virtualization technologies, incorrect settings, or an out-of-date HAXM driver.
 Try reinstalling the HAXM driver, using the steps detailed in [Installing HAXM](~/android/get-started/installation/android-emulator/hardware-acceleration.md?tabs=vsmac#install-haxm-mac).

 ## Additional troubleshooting tips